SHAKyMLRepo/Project-4-Spam-Detection-using-Naive-Bayes-Classifier/Readme.md

 ### Project Goals
 <p> The goal of the notebook being followed is to classify newsgroup text into a number of categories representing the newsgroup from which the text was retrieved.
 A sample of these categories.</p>
 <br>
 ![Categories](Images/categoryImage.png)

 <br>
 <g> The goal of this project has been changed to the binary classification of a string of text taken from a number of SMS messages into either Spam or not Spam classes.
 This project will attempt to use Naive Bayes machine learning techniques to make these classifications.

 ### Data Source
 <p> The first change from the source notebook is that the notebook retrieves the data it uses for its predictions from included datasets within the sklearn platform.
-This project instead sources its data from kaggle using the SMS Spam Collection Dataset from the following address -> (https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).
+This project instead sources its data from kaggle using the SMS Spam Collection Dataset from [this address](https://www.kaggle.com/datasets/uciml/sms-spam-collection-dataset).</p>
-.</p>
 <p> This dataset contains a string of text representing a SMS and a label either 'ham' to label non-spam messages or 'spam' to label spam messages.
 It contains 5,574 messages in total</p>

 ### Data Preprocessing